J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2

 A direct comparison between Schechter function fits and SMF must account for the strong dependence of the fit on the stellar mass range.
 Specifically, the faint-end slope, $\alpha$, cannot be reliably determined in the absence of low-mass galaxies.
-Although we also fixed $\alpha$ with a modified code based on \citet{obreschkow2018eddington} to constrain the remaining parameters, the resulting parameters that led to the Schechter function did not match satisfactory with the SMF.
+Although we also fixed $\alpha$ with a modified code based on \citet{obreschkow2018eddington} to constrain the remaining parameters, the resulting parameters that yield the Schechter function did not satisfactorily match the SMF.
 For this reason, we ultimately allowed all three Schechter parameters to vary freely.